aalepere/djangowarehouse/README.md

 <QuerySet [<PersonVehicle: XYZ 123 Arnaud Alepee>, <PersonVehicle: ABC 456 Arnaud Alepee>]>
 ```

+Please note that serializers can be enriched by addind validation or transformation rules if need be like you would do in a traditional ETL implementation.

 ### Views
 In the previous example, we were using a json file and django shell to insert data into our datawarehouse.
 Let's take this forward by adding a `view` that will allow inserting data through a `POST` api request.